 Toronto opens with Canada vs Bosnia and Herzegovina on June 12, one day after the tournament starts.
 The city then hosts four more group games before a Round of 32 fixture.
-Fans can compare those dates with the full World Cup 2026 schedule.
+Fans can compare those dates with the full FIFA World Cup 2026 match schedule and the Toronto match schedule.

 Germany vs Cote d'Ivoire should bring major group-stage demand on June 20.
 Croatia's June 23 match also gives Toronto another strong evening fixture.
 Since the knockout match arrives on July 2, later hotel nights may stay expensive.